industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ poetry env use /usr/bin/python
 ```

 !!!
-Note "Multiple Python versions"
+Note "Managing multiple Python versions"
     For managing multiple Python versions, a tool, such
     as [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file)
     is recommended.

 Before proceeding, it is useful to set the poetry configuration
 `virtualenvs.in-project` to `true`.
 This will ensure that our
-virtual environemnt will be created in the `.venv/` directory
+virtual environment will be created in the `.venv/` directory
 in our project's directory.
 To configure poetry to do this,
 we run